 Finance + Payments: Startups targeting banks, fintechs, and compliance departments.
 This was a wide range of companies, from automated collections to AI due diligence to "Copilot for bankers."

 Those four areas covered over half of the startups.
 The first two make sense: YC has always filtered for technical founders, and many are using AI to do what they know - improve the software developer workflow.
 But it's interesting to see healthcare and finance not far behind.
 Previously, I wrote:

 Large enterprises, healthcare, and government are not going to send sensitive data to OpenAI.
 This leaves a gap for startups to build on-premise, compliant [LLMs] for these verticals.

 And we're now seeing exactly that - LLMs focused on healthcare and finance and AI Ops companies targeting on-prem use cases.
 It also helps that one of the major selling points of generative AI right now is cost-cutting - an enticing use case for healthcare and finance.

-Artificial Ignorance is a reader-supported publication.
-To receive new posts and support my work, consider becoming a free or paid subscriber.
+Artificial Ignorance is reader-supported.
+If you found this interesting or insightful, consider becoming a free or paid subscriber.

 Copilots are king.

 In the last batch, a lot of startups positioned themselves as "ChatGPT for X," with a consumer focus.
 It seems the current trend, though, is "Copilot for X" - B2B AI assistants to help you do everything from KYC checks to corporate event planning to chip design to negotiate contracts.